py-sponser/Django-Full-Auth/README.md

 [+] Django SMTP:

 - SMTP configured to work with Google smtp. (details will be in settings.py)
-- Emails are sent through Python Thread. (django.core.email.EmailMessage is used)
+- Emails are sent via Python threading. (user.email_user is used)

 -----------------
 [+] Frontend Support: